State Law Background

 - Allow local governments to regulate firearms.

-In 2015, Utah had the 19th highest number of gun deaths per capita among the states.
-According to data published by Mayors Against Illegal Guns, in 2009, Utah had the 19th lowest number of crime gun exports per capita, among the states, although it had the sixth highest ratio of crime gun exports to imports.
-Utah exports crime guns at a rate that is more than three times the rate at which it imports such guns.
+In 2016, Utah had the 24th highest number of gun deaths per capita among the states.
+According to data published by the Bureau of Alcohol, Tobacco, Firearms, and Explosives, in 2016, Utah had the 21st lowest number of crime gun exports per capita, among the states, although the state still exports more crime guns than it imports.
+Utah exports crime guns at a rate that is more than twice the rate at which it imports such guns.

 Utah Firearms Laws